SaraRands/sararands-site/contact.md

 ---
 layout: default
-title: "Contact Sara Rands, ACMHC | Therapy for Gifted Adults & Sensitive Minds in Salt Lake City"
+title: "Contact Sara Rands, ACMHC | Therapy for Gifted Adults & Sensitive Minds in Salt Lake City, Utah"
 description: "Get in touch with therapist Sara Rands for attachment-focused, neurodiversity-affirming therapy in Salt Lake City.
-Currently practicing through Symmetry Counseling."
+Practicing through Symmetry Counseling."
 ---

 # Contact

 Reaching out for therapy can feel like a big step.
-You don’t need to have the right words or the perfect explanation, just a sense that something in you is ready for support.
 If you feel drawn to my work or think we might be a good fit, I’d love to hear from you.

 ## Email